Positive Psychology shows us how to increase happiness by focusing on the positives and training our brains to use our strengths.

 - Loving touch.
 For example, try giving yourself a hug or neck massage.

 - Compassionate self-talk.
-Here’s an example: Snapping at your husband doesn’t make you a terrible person.
-I know you had a rough day at work and took your frustration out on Ted.
-Apologizing and a long, hot shower will probably help you feel better.
+Here’s an example: Snapping at my husband doesn’t make me a terrible person.
+I had a rough day at work and took my frustration out on Ted.
+Apologizing and a long, hot shower will probably help me feel better.

 - Notice what you need and giving it to yourself.
 For example, I’m hungry, so I make time for a proper meal or I’m tired, so I resist the urge to finish up some work and go to bed early.

 People who practice self-compassion are less likely to suffer from depression, insomnia, and physical aches and pains.
 And self-compassion is associated with greater psychological well-being, motivation, and greater relationship satisfaction.
-To learn more about self-compassion (both the research and how to practice it), visit selfcompassion.org.
+To learn more about self-compassion, read this article: 5 Simple Ways to Practice Self-Compassion.

 6) Anticipate, savor, remember.
 There are three simple ways to increase the enjoyment of pleasurable experiences.